-Tom’s practice focuses on complex civil litigation.
-He has represented corporations and individuals in multi-million dollar disputes involving alleged fraud, breach of contract, antitrust violations, and unfair trade practices.
-Through his experience in some of the country’s highest profile financial litigations—including Lehman Brothers’ bankruptcy, Bernie Madoff fraud, and LIBOR-manipulation scandal—Tom has developed an in-depth understanding of mortgage-backed securities, other equity or debt securities, and benchmark manipulation.
+Tom represents both major corporations and small businesses in complex civil lawsuits.
+He has extensive experience in high-stakes disputes involving alleged fraud, breach of contract, breach of fiduciary duty, shareholder oppression, antitrust violations, and unfair trade practices.
+Through his experience in some of the country’s highest profile financial litigations—including Lehman Brothers’ bankruptcy, Bernie Madoff fraud, and LIBOR-manipulation scandal—Tom has developed an in-depth understanding of shareholder rights and other corporate governance issues, equity and debt securities, futures contracts and options, and benchmark manipulation.

 Insulate SB, Inc. v.
 Advanced Finishing Systems, Inc., Lead counsel for fluid-handling equipment manufacturer Graco Inc. in putative nationwide antitrust class action alleging unlawful business acquisitions and boycott, exclusive-dealing, and monopolization conspiracies.
 We obtained the dismissal of all claims with prejudice, 2014 U.S. Dist.
 LEXIS 31188 (D. Minn.
 Mar.
 11, 2014), and we represented Graco in the appeal, where the judgment was affirmed. __ F.3d __, 2015 U.S. App.
 LEXIS 14233 (8th Cir.
 Aug.
 13, 2015).